• Skip to primary navigation

 Why this recipe works

-No refined sugar-This recipe is an excellent option for a healthy caramel dip.
+No refined sugar-This recipe is an excellent option for a no-sugar caramel dip.
 Traditional caramel sauce uses sugar as a base and a lot of it.
 Rather than a lot of brown sugar, butter, and heavy cream, this caramel sauce uses no refined sugars.

 Dairy-free- Our friends with food allergies, specifically dairy allergies, can enjoy this date caramel with no problem.
 My recipe uses coconut milk instead!
 This also makes the dip a good option for those who follow a vegan diet since there's no cream or butter.